Legislative Action Center

 Together we can help key policy makers at the federal and local levels better understand how their decisions on policy and legislation impact community oncology care.
 State and federal legislation can have a real impact on your bottom line, and ultimately how you deliver care, which is why it's so important that ACCC members bring their on-the-frontline perspectives to the legislative process.

-- Oral Parity: Pass oral parity reform and require health insurance plans to cover orally administered chemotherapy at the same rate as IV-infused counterparts.
+ACCC is dedicated to passing legislation at the state and Federal level which would require health insurance plans to cover orally administered chemotherapy at the same rate as IV-infused counterparts.

 Oral chemotherapy may provide an easier, less intrusive way to fight various types of cancer, but unless Congress acts to create reimbursement equity between oral and IV-infused treatments, most patients will not be able to afford these oral treatment regimens.

-Because of the way Medicare is reimbursed using average sales price (ASP), the discount that is customarily provided to drug distributors by manufacturers when they pay promptly for drugs (Prompt Pay Discount) is not passed on to the providers who buy the drugs to give directly to their patients.
+Because Medicare reimburses using average sales price (ASP), the discount that is customarily provided to drug distributors by manufacturers when they pay promptly for drugs (Prompt Pay Discount) is not passed on to the providers who buy the drugs to give directly to their patients.
 Result: providers miss about 2 percent of the intended reimbursement on all drugs.
-This is in addition to other cuts to Medicare reimbursement that providers face, like the sequester.
 Failure to exclude prompt pay discounts from the calculation of ASP threatens the current distribution model for specialty products and artificially lowers Part B reimbursement for physicians and other providers.